Kozea/tinycss/docs/parsing.rst

     <ImportRule 1:1 foo.css>
     <RuleSet at 2:5 p.error>

-You’ll get a :class:`~tinycss.core.Stylesheet` object which contains all the parsed content.
+You’ll get a :class:`~tinycss.css21.Stylesheet` object which contains all the parsed content.